SSL.com

 “Why is my SSL certificate revoked?”

-If your organization relies on publicly trusted certificates, learn how to protect your operations when revocations occur and how to avoid certificate revocations.
+If your organization relies on publicly trusted certificates, learn how to protect and manage your operations if and when revocations occur.
+These best practices can help you avoid certificate revocations altogether.

 Why Mass Certificate Revocations Happen